tientrinh21/exchangelicious/uni-data/data/norway-ntnu.md

 ##### Instructions for how to apply

-To be able to apply for exchange studies at NTNU you must be <u>nominated by your home institution</u>.
+To be able to apply for exchange studies at NTNU you must be ++nominated by your home institution++.
 Your coordinator at your home institution will make sure you are nominated.

 Once you have been formally nominated, you will receive an e-mail with complete instructions on how to apply.
 Follow the instructions in the e-mail carefully.